DontPanic345/MarsRoverProblem/readme.md

 ## Notes

+The solution I've built only takes input from the unit tests.

 I didn't impliment full testing of all possible cases that would cause a failure, so some inputs can cause the program to crash.
 Typically I only tested for one possble invalid input for each function.

 Instead I was interested in getting automated testing set up which is something I've been meaning to try out for a long time now.
 In doing so I was able to brush up on my docker knowlege as well, by setting one of the tests to use an Alipne image I signifcantly reduced the setup and test time of that job, it was easy to test against a different Node version at the same time as well, and because I tested using an Ubuntu image I was able to write bullet proof installation instructions.

+I didn't add comments to my code this time, I decided to take the project in a different direction by doing the automated testing which was more interesting and benifical to me.